mjwebblue/blue-quickjs/docs/implementation-plan.md

 **Detailed tasks:**

-- [ ] Remove/disable Promise, async functions, microtask processing.
+- [x] Remove/disable Promise, async functions, microtask processing.
-- [ ] Ensure VM doesn’t run jobs implicitly after evaluation.
+- [x] Ensure VM doesn’t run jobs implicitly after evaluation.
-- [ ] Add tests verifying `Promise` absent and no microtasks run.
+- [x] Add tests verifying `Promise` absent and no microtasks run.

 **Acceptance criteria:**

-- [ ] Async features are unavailable or deterministically rejected.
+- [x] Async features are unavailable or deterministically rejected.

+**Current state (P1 T-013):**
+- Deterministic init overwrites the global `Promise` with a throwing stub (`TypeError: Promise is disabled in deterministic mode`) and keeps the runtime job queue unused.
+- Async functions compile but throw when invoked because they rely on the disabled `Promise`.
+- Harness tests assert `Promise` throws, async invocation errors, and `queueMicrotask` is absent; all pass.

 ---